 Tips For Emergency Evacuation Plans For Australian Businesses

-Identifying Plans For Each Floor Of The Building
+Identifying Plans For Each Floor of the Building

 Company owners must start by assessing the escape routes for each floor of their building.
 These plans should show the escape route for each room on each floor.
 When the owner trains their employees, they should use these escape routes to streamline the plans.
 With their employees, they could identify potential issues that could present hazards and require alternative options under specific conditions.

-Escape Plans For The Building Leading From Each Floor
+Escape Plans For the Building Leading From Each Floor

 The escape plan for the entire building shows employees how to access pathways throughout the building.
 These plans show how to navigate through these pathways and exit the building.
 This should include stairways, fire escapes, and alternatives to the elevators.
 During a fire, elevators present a major risk to employees as they could become trapped if the electricity shuts down.

-Alternative Plans And Procedures If Workers Get Trapped
+Alternative Plans and Procedures If Workers Get Trapped

-Emergecy Evacuation Plans should present alternative plans and procedures when employees become trapped.
+Emergency evacuation plans should present alternative plans and procedures when employees become trapped.
 They should use cell phones to contact a manager if no co-workers are present in their area.
 They should also review potential opportunities if the fire spreads throughout their area.

-Starting Fire And Safety Training For Workers
+Starting Fire and Safety Training For Workers

 All employees should participate in fire and safety training.
 These programs show the workers the proper protocol for when a fire is discovered.
 This includes triggering the alarm and notifying the fire department.
 The protocol should also include strategies for extinguishing small fires.